-In the comments on our recent post about loving your work, Anne Wayman mentioned that she might try to turn some of her marketing into a game.
+In the comments on a previous post about loving your work, Anne Wayman mentioned that she wanted to try to turn some of her marketing into a game.
 That's something I try to do with my daily work as much as possible too.
 So I thought it might be fun to look at gamification and how you can gamify your freelance writing work.

 Gamification doesn't have to mean literally turning something into a game.
 But you use game principles in your process -- like racing a clock or incentivizing certain goals or actions.
 I find it makes work not only more fun, but it also helps me get more done in a day.

-Here are four ways you might use gamification to increase your productivity and enjoy your freelance writing work more.
+Here are five ways you might use gamification to increase your productivity and enjoy your freelance writing work more.

 This is probably the most basic way you can attach incentives to your freelance writing business.
 You simply set up a rewards system by creating a list of goals, a to-do list for the week, or some other kind of plan.
 If you complete things within your deadline, you get a reward.

 For small things like getting through everything on a daily to-do list, you would give yourself a small reward -- maybe your favorite dessert.
-For larger regular things you might have slightly larger rewards -- like ordering a pizza on the weekend if you complete your week's goals.
+For larger regular things you might have slightly larger rewards -- like enjoying a night out with friends over the weekend if you complete your week's goals.
 And you can also set grander rewards for much more significant goals -- like a vacation if you reach a yearly income target.

-The idea is to give you something to work for besides finishing the work itself.
+The idea is to give you something to work for beyond simply finishing the work itself.

 Along those same lines, you can set up a points system.
-Think of it like a credit card rewards point program where you accumulate points until you can redeem them for a reward.
+Think of it like a credit card's rewards points program where you accumulate points until you can redeem them for a reward.
 Again, come up with a list of rewards.
 This time assign them a point value.
 Then assign point values to different tasks involved in your freelance writing work.

-For example, you might get one point for responding to a client email, three points for a cold call, five points for clearing up a client project, 2 points for social media marketing each day, etc.
+For example, you might get one point for clearing your email inbox each day, three points for each cold call or query letter, five points for clearing up a client project, 2 points for social media marketing each day, etc.

 You accumulate your points on an ongoing basis and redeem them for rewards when you have enough.
 This could be a better option than tying rewards to regular to-do lists.
-If the rewards become too common (like that favorite dessert every day of the week), you might lose the incentive.
+If the rewards become too common (like that favorite dessert from our last example being "earned" every day of the week), you might lose the incentive.